Guide to Different Types of FHA Loans

 This type of FHA loan is specifically designed for individuals in these qualified occupations.

-With the GNND loan, you can purchase a home at 50% off its listed price in designated revitalization areas.
+With the GNND loan, you can designate revitalization areas and purchase a home at 50% of revitalization areas.

 To qualify, you must commit to living on the property as your primary residence for at least three years.